pimsmath/m2pi.ca/content/home/employers.md

 The intended outcome of M2PI is that partner organizations will have the opportunity to engage with highly skilled talent, while also receiving innovative solutions to the math challenge submitted to the workshop.

-We encourage mentors from your organization to connect with student participants at the M2PI graduation event on May 28th (see the [PIMS Event Page](https://www.pims.math.ca/events/250528-2mtpimge) for registration details) This event will also offer partner organizations the chance to present job openings, internships, and other career opportunities to students.
-Additionally industry partners will be able leverage the M2PI network to help fill internship and permanent positions during and after the workshop through M2PI’s communication channels.